BLOOD SUGAR AND NEUROPATHY IN Red Hook NY

 When discussing an ideal range for blood sugar, most doctors look for the reading to be between 70-100 mg/dl.
 When the body is functioning naturally, blood glucose levels are controlled primarily by an intricate interaction between the hormones glucagon and insulin.
 As mentioned earlier, diabetics have one of two problems regarding the function of insulin.
 Developing ways to insure safe levels of glucose in the blood has become an issue.

 Enhanced Glucose Control

-Dr. Callaghan, a fundamental researcher for the studies surrounding this topic, has found that enhanced glucose control showed significant improvements with regards to diabetic neuropathy, especially for people suffering from Type 1 diabetes.
+Dr. Callaghan, a fundamental researcher for the studies surrounding this topic, has found that enhanced glucose control showed significant improvements with regard to diabetic neuropathy, especially for people suffering from Type 1 Diabetes.
 However, he has also discovered that further research needs to be performed to determine safe blood glucose levels.
 The concern arises from the fact that as blood glucose travels outside of ideal levels, additional complications including; death, coma, behavioral abnormalities, muscle weakness, and weight gain arise.

 While this new treatment avenue shows promise for individuals suffering from diabetic neuropathy shows promise, it is important that more research be performed to minimize the potential side effects.
-Our doctors at Dr. Goldhirsch Chiropractic & Nutrition in Red Hook are glad to teach you about some of the other less invasive and proven therapies available for managing your diabetes.
+Our doctors at Dr. Goldhirsch Chiropractic & Nutrition in Red Hook NY are glad to teach you about some of the other less invasive and proven therapies available for managing your diabetes.